kubestellar/kubestellar/docs/content/direct/binding.md

-The workload object selection predicate is in `spec.downsync`, which holds a list of `DownsyncPolicyClause`s; each includes both a workload object selection predicate and also two kinds of information that modulate the downsync.
+The workload object selection predicate is in `spec.downsync`, which holds a list of `DownsyncPolicyClause`s; each includes both a workload object selection predicate and also three kinds of information that modulate the downsync.
 Note that each such clause must have at least one field specifying part of the workload selection predicate.